-The 3.7 mi.2 Cristianitos Canyon drainage basin (upstream of the confluence with Gabino Creek) is underlain by bedrock of the Santiago and Silverado formations.
+The 3.7 mi.
+Cristianitos Canyon drainage basin (upstream of the confluence with Gabino Creek) is underlain by bedrock of the Santiago and Silverado formations.
 Surficial geologic units within the project boundaries consist of alluvium, colluvium, nonmarine terrace deposits, and a few landslides.

-The upper Cristianitos Canyon is a fifth order network with a calculated drainage density of 8 mi/ mi.2.
+The upper Cristianitos Canyon is a fifth order network with a calculated drainage density of 8 mi/ mi..
 Compared with other sub-basins of this study, the upper Cristianitos watershed has a more rounded, or pear-shaped, configuration.
 Additionally, the headwater areas are not as steep as many of the other sub-basins.
 These conditions reflect the physiographic and geologic setting of the upper Cristianitos basin just south of the dividing ridge with the San Juan watershed.
 As a result of this setting, third and fourth order tributary arms are distributed fairly evenly and have similar lengths.
 There are 187 first order drainages that account for nearly half of the basin's total stream length.

 The majority of the Cristianitos sub-basin is underlain by poorly infiltrating soils of hydrologic groups C (43.9 percent) and D (42.7 percent).
 However, compared to other sub-basins of the San Mateo watershed studied, the upper Cristianitos Canyon also contains a relatively large portion of the better infiltrating soil group B (12.9 percent).
-The relatively high proportion of Type B soils and the minimal development in the sub-basin produce relatively high infiltration rates relative to the other reported sub-basins within the San Mateo watershed.32 identical to the peak time for Gabino Canyon at their confluence.
+The relatively high proportion of Type B soils and the minimal development in the sub-basin produce relatively high infiltration rates relative to the other reported sub-basins within the San Mateo watershed.

+The more gently sloping shape of the headwaters of this drainage, high infiltration rates, and a drainage network which dampens flow peaks results in a less "flashy" hydrograph than observed in other sub-basins of the upper San Mateo watershed.
+The hydrograph for Cristianitos Canyon has a broader base with lower flow rates.
+As noted in Section 6.2.1.1, the peak time for Cristianitos is identical to the peak time for Gabino Canyon at their confluence.
 Therefore, peak flows from Gabino Canyon and Cristianitos Canyon combine simultaneously at the confluence, and this significantly increases the hydrograph downstream (see Figure 41 on page 143).
 In absolute terms, runoff volumes and peak flows from Cristianitos Canyon are the lowest of the studied San Mateo sub-basins, primarily due to the smaller size of this sub-basin.
 In terms of peak discharge per unit area, upper Cristianitos had the highest rates for the 10-year and 100-year events of the studied San Mateo sub-basins.
-This higher result for peak discharge per unit area may be somewhat surprising, considering Cristianitos Canyon had more favorable soil and infiltration conditions than the other studied San Mateo sub-basins.
-It is believed that routing conditions in the Cristianitos Canyon sub-basin, which is the least elongated of the San Mateo sub-basins, enhance flow concentration and generate larger peak flows per unit area.
+This higher result for peak discharge per unit area may be somewhat surprising, considering Cristianitos Canyon had more favorable soil and infiltration conditions than the other studied San Mateo sub-basins, which is the least elongated of the San Mateo sub-basins, enhance flow concentration and generate larger peak flows per unit area.
 In terms of runoff per unit area, values from Cristianitos Canyon are lower than the other studied sub-basins, only between 43 and 67 percent of the average for the entire San Mateo watershed.